 In the last 90 days, I have magically made $900 exist in my pocket that would not have existed otherwise.
-You know how?
-I didn’t drink it!
+How?
+I did not drink it.

 90 days off the booze!
 That $10 bottle of wine/day, plus whatever extra alcohol I would drink once the kids were sleeping and my bottle ran out sure added up.

 - Shit mornings where every day I was awakened wishing my kids would go back to sleep (even though they wake up at a completely normal hour between 6:45-8 am).

 - Foggy headed misremembering of what exactly one of the kids said last night around bedtime.
 Now, I remember everything.

 - Stupid alcohol-induced arguments with my husband.
 Those have been replaced by more intelligent, sobriety induced arguments (ha!).

 - The feeling of being a terrible mother for drinking in front of my kids everyday (never to drunkenness – but to a slight steady buzz).
 How do you expect to teach children healthy coping mechanisms and a path to a happy life when you model alcohol as the solution for stress, anxiety and depression?
 If you think you can talk the talk but not walk the walk – you are wrong.
 Kids see everything, and they are far more intuitive than you know.

 - At least 5 pounds.
 That wine/liquor/beer chub that had accumulated in my face and upper arms has disappeared.

 - Waking up every day with a puffy face and bags under my eyes.

 - Blotchy, dull, flat skin – alcohol is hell on all the body’s organs – and the biggest is no exception.